 We will also be presenting the project’s main findings at the NDS Outside the Box conference, held in Sydney on September 10–11, 2018.
 Printed copies of the resources will be showcased at the Plumtree booth and our peer workers will be attending to answer questions.

 Want to meet the team and find out more?
 We look forward to seeing you there!

-- Podcast: Iriss.fm broadcasted a conversation between Sylvana Mahmic (CEO) and Dr Melanie Heyworth (Peer Worker) who tell the story of Now and Next, a project that has been successful at involving families as peer workers in early childhood intervention
+- Podcast: Iriss.fm broadcasted a conversation between Sylvana Mahmic (CEO) and Dr Melanie Heyworth (CEO and Founder of Reframing Autism, previously Peer Worker at Plumtree) who tell the story of Now and Next, a project that has been successful at involving families as peer workers in early childhood intervention